Linda Moore (businesswoman)

-Linda Moore is an American businesswoman and political strategist, currently serving as the CEO of tech policy advocacy organization TechNet.
-Previously, she served as Field Director for the Democratic Leadership Council, Deputy Political Director of the Clinton White House, and Senior Advisor to Indiana Senator Evan Bayh, in addition to serving as a staff member of five U.S. presidential campaigns.
+Linda Moore is an American businesswoman and political strategist, the CEO of tech policy advocacy organization TechNet.
+Previously, she was Field Director for the Democratic Leadership Council, Deputy Political Director of the Clinton White House, and Senior Advisor to Indiana Senator Evan Bayh, in addition to being a staff member of five U.S. presidential campaigns.

 Early life and education

 Moore was born in Texas, and graduated from the University of Texas at Austin in 1984.
 During school she worked for the Lloyd Doggett 1984 campaign for the United States Senate.

 Career

 Early years and Clinton Administration

 After graduation, Moore moved to Washington, D.C. and continued working with political campaigns, joining the staff of Dick Gephardt's 1988 presidential bid.
 She later joined the Democratic Leadership Council, a center-left organization that promoted the ideals of the New Democrats and backed Bill Clinton in the 1992 presidential election.
 She became the field director, turning it into the policy and political backbone of the Clinton campaign.